PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter.md

   [THR_MDL_FAC_Calculation]: https://gist.github.com/Finwood/19fe4504fab043d35b5f71bc990e5855

-  If you don't have access to a thrust stand, you can also tune the modelling factor empirically.
+  If you don't have access to a thrust stand, you can also tune the modeling factor empirically.
   Start off with 0.3 and increase it by 0.1 at a time.
-  If it is too high, you will start to notice oscillations at lower throttle values, if it is too low you'll notice oscillations at higher throttle values.
+  If it is too high, you will start to notice oscillations at lower throttle values.
+  If it is too low you'll notice oscillations at higher throttle values.

 - Enable **Throttle PID Attenuation** (TPA), which is used to linearly reduce the PID gains when the throttle is above a threshold (<span style="color:#6383B0">breakpoint</span>, `MC_TPA_BREAK_*` parameters).
-  The <span style="color:#8D6C9C">attenuation rate</span> is controlled via `MC_TPA_RATE_*` parameters.
-TPA should generally not be needed, but it can be used in addition to the thrust curve parameter.
+  The *attenuation rate* is controlled via `MC_TPA_RATE_*` parameters TPA should generally not be needed, but it can be used in addition to the thrust curve parameter.
   The following illustration shows the thrust in relationship to the attenuated PID values:

   ![TPA](../../images/mc_pid_tuning/MC_PID_tuning-TPA.svg)
 <!-- The drawing is on draw.io: https://drive.google.com/file/d/1N0qjbiJX6JuEk2I1-xFvigLEPKJRIjBP/view?usp=sharing
      On the second Tab
 -->

 <!-- TODO